 - Wet clothes are dried with the hot air of the dryer

-Sound – Headphones
+Acoustics: Sound from Headphones

 Small speakers in your headphones use electricity and moving magnets to create sound waves.
-The sound waves that come from the speaker bounce off your eardrums, which your brain interprets as music.
+The sound waves from the speaker bounce off your eardrums, which your brain interprets as music.
 Sound waves that you hear, whether they come from another person or a speaker, bounce off objects and move through the air and into your ears.
 Your brain uses the waves to interpret where a sound is coming from and how loud it is.

 Other fun examples of sound: